New to Teaching AQA GCSE PE

 • Assessing your candidates: using the mark scheme and ensuring that your Specific lesson ideas and ways to engage those who are not as motivated

-NEA – preparation, delivery and moderation
+NEA - Preparation, Delivery and Moderation

 • The demands of this practical unit: what’s being assessed, and how